City of Gallipolis

 Links Menu

-March 19, 2024 GALLIPOLIS CITY COMMISSION MEETING The next meeting of the Gallipolis City Commission will be a Special Meeting at 5:00pm on Tuesday, March 19, 2024 at the Gallipolis Municipal Building, 333 Third Ave, Gallipolis, Ohio.
+March 18, 2025 GALLIPOLIS CITY COMMISSION MEETING The next meeting of the Gallipolis City Commission will be a Special Meeting at 5:00pm on Tuesday, March 18, 2025 at the Gallipolis Municipal Building, 333 Third Ave, Gallipolis, Ohio.
 The meeting room may be accessed through the side entrance door by 2 ½ Alley.
-In addition, the meeting will also be accessible via Zoom Meeting.
+Prior to the meeting there will be a Work Session beginning at 4:00pm

 Rumpke Trash Schedule